 Steps to Using a Hump Mold:

 Roll out a slab of clay.
-The thickness of the clay depends somewhat on how big your mold.
+The thickness of the clay depends somewhat on how big your mold is.
 You can get away with using a thicker slab with a larger mold.
 A thick slab on a small mold can look chunky.
 But really, that is a personal choice, perhaps you are going for a chunky look!
 I tend to roll mine out about 1/3 inch thick, or less for smaller pottery.

 It’s a good idea to roll your clay out onto something that is a little absorbent.
 An example would be a piece of plywood or stretched canvas.
 This will stop your clay sticking to the rolling surface, so you’ll be able to pick the slab up easily.